KayelGee/token-attacher/README.md

 ![](gifs/auto_resize.gif)

 ### Allow movement in base token area
-Enable canMoveConstrained flag with API call to `setElementsMoveConstrainedStatus`, then move the token freely within the area of the base token.
+Enable canMoveConstrained flag with API call to `setElementsMoveConstrainedStatus`(see Mount Up! macro), then move the token freely within the area of the base token.

 ![](gifs/move_constrained.gif)